shenzr/fastpr/readme.md

-We then configure the four configuration files under the folder of $HADOOP_HOME/etc/hadoop/
+We then configure the four configuration files under the folder of $HADOOP_HOME/etc/hadoop/.
+We show the configurations in our testbed as follows.

 - core-site.xml